jasmsing/test-templates/README.md

-# v2_minimal
+# jsonschema

-smallest template ever
+using real JSON schema